bprovanbessell/SATfeatPy/documentation/features.md

 #Feature extraction implementation
 This file documents the features that can be extracted by this software, and gives a brief explanation of each feature.

+N.B.
+The CNF first undergoes pre-processing by SATELite, a preprocessor provided by MiniSAT.
+Implementation of different, and more up to date pre-processing algorithms is planned, and suggestions are welcome.
+It is also possible to perform the feature extraction on non pre-processed CNF, although many SATzilla features make assumptions based on conditions that the preprocessing ensures.

-N.B. numbers refer to the feature number within [1].
+Numbers refer to the feature number within [1].
 ### Size features
 1. Number of clauses: denoted c
 2. Number of variables: denoted v